In the 'EDIT' - 'Settings' - 'Respondents access' tab, you can set cookies, restrict access to the survey and set a password to access the survey.

 You can also allow a user who has already completed your survey (a user who has completed the survey) to edit their answers afterwards, but this means that the data and analyses will also change, so in most (but not all) cases, it is better to choose that respondents can not edit their answers.

-Regardless of the cookies (whether the option "until the end of the questionnaire", "until the end of the browser session", "for 1 hour" or "for 1 month" is selected), you can also specify what the respondent's options are while they are answering the survey:
+Regardless of the cookies (whether the option "until the end of the questionnaire", "until the end of the browser session", "for 1 hour" or "for 1 month" is selected), you can also specify what the respondent's options are while they are answering the survey ('Editing responses after survey completion'):

 - Can subsequently edit their answers: when they return to the previous page, they can change their answers.
 These then overwrite the previously entered values in the database when clicking on 'Next page'.